kislerdm/dwh_coding_exercise/README.md

 - DSL/Programming language: <strong>Python (ver. >= 3.6.5)</strong> and <strong>SQL</strong>
 - EDA/Reporting: <strong>Tableau</strong>, or <strong>Qlikview</strong>

-Good luck and hopefully see you soon in our office for an on-side interview.
+Good luck and hopefully see you soon in our headquarters for an on-side interview.
 <br>
 <br>Best regards
 <br>Dmitry Kisler